 Since we're plotting vertically, we're using the

-yerr arguement.
+yerr argument.
 If we were plotting horizontally, we'd use the

 xerr argument.
 Here, we've provided the information about the error bars.